-On the map, you can see NATO countries all over the world.
-USA and Canada are located in North America, while all other members are located on the European continent.
+On the map above, you can see the NATO countries from all over the world.
+Apart from the USA and Canada, all other members are located on the European continent.

 - The United Kingdom

-Moreover, Austria, Belarus, Bosnia and Herzegovina, Finland, Ireland, Kosovo, Macedonia, Moldova, Montenegro, Serbia, Sweden, Switzerland, and Ukraine are not NATO members.
+Austria, Belarus, Bosnia and Herzegovina, Finland, Ireland, Kosovo, Moldova, Serbia, Sweden, Switzerland, and Ukraine are not NATO members.

 NATO Non-Members in Europe